UW-AppleJACK/applejack/docs/StorytellerDataFormat.md

 * `type`: The scene type (either `comic` or `minigame`).
 * `background`: Background to be displayed if this scene is a comic.
 All backgrounds are in the `/marinerescue-frontend/public/sprites/` directory with `bg-` prefix.
 * `minigame`: Name of minigame React Component if this scene is a minigame.
+* `nextScene`: Either a string or an object that determines the scene to change to after this scene is complete.
-* `nextScene`: Scene to change to after this scene is complete.
+  * `string`: Scene to change to after this scene is complete.
+  * `object`: A map of labels to destination scenes.
+Depending on the label chosen by the player in a decision, the scene will change to the given destination scene.
 * `baseFrame`: A base frame that is prepended to every frame in the scene.
 * `frames`: All the frames in the scene.
 * `dialogue`: (optional) All the dialogues in the scene.